ashwinmridul/task-management-app/README.md

 # Testing

 Unit tests are written for critical parts of the application, including API endpoints and data validation.
-The tests are written using Jest and Enzyme.
+The tests are written using Jest.

+* Run the test cases by running `npm test` in the `server` directory.

 # Security